 Although the focus of study is bold and exploratory, grants are made to established academic or public institutions with a track record for delivering benefit to the public.
 These institutions attract leading talent and the charity works in close collaboration with them to build synergy and outcomes.
-Together with a strong scientific programme of events, activities and engagement, the charity's ambition is that, over time, the cumulative efforts will generate knowledge that will be used to profoundly improve our understanding of health and utilised in advances in medical practice.
+Together with a respected scientific programme of events, activities and engagement, the charity's ambition is that, over time, the cumulative efforts will generate knowledge that will be used to profoundly improve our understanding of health and utilised in advances in medical practice.

-The trustees' also have a secondary interest, in supporting elite sportspeople:
+The trustees also have an interest in supporting elite sportspeople:

-Elite sporting competitors - the charity has an interest in neuroscience and awards grants to a small number of individual sportspeople competing (or aiming to compete) at an elite level in sports where neuropsychology is key, such as fencing and shooting.
+Elite sporting competitors - the charity has an interest in neuroscience and awards grants to a small number of individual sportspeople competing at an elite level in sports where neuropsychology is key.
 Grants cover training and competition costs.